 For example, in the early years (K-5) every assignment has a methodological component that strengthens the imagination.
 (I here mean by imagination what Aristotle means by the word, 'the power of making images', not making up stories, though the meanings are related.)
 There is sequencing, observation and/or memorization in every assignment.
 This is ordered to the ability, later on, to make coherent arguments, because a docile and strong power of making images is essential to good reasoning.
 (See our Methodology.)
 The students also work on foundational skills such as reading, writing and arithmetic.
 Clearly, these early content goals are ordered to later related goals.
 Learning to recognize numbers is the first building block for eventually doing calculus.
 Learning to read leads to being able to read Shakespeare, and St. Thomas.
 Further, at every level of the curriculum there is a specific intention that the student make the acquaintance of the good, the true and the beautiful in the materials they use in every discipline.

 Thus, in our curriculum, we specifically take note of the appropriate method, as well as the appropriate content for the students.
 In Grades 3-5 there is an addition to the method of the K-2 years, the emphasis on developing patterns of language.
 This is accomplished by using copying, dictation, conversation, usage exercises and creative writing.
 In Grades 6-9 these patterns of language will be analyzed.
 To do that well, the student should have familiarity with various forms of language.
 From 3rd Grade on, we recommend the study of Latin as well.
-(And I am happy to report that our Latin students do very well.
-See our Students and Graduates page.)

 In Grades 6-9 the emphasis in method shifts, though the subjects continue.
 All of the subjects in these years are intended to provide an opportunity to learn how to analyze, which is ordered to understanding and producing an argument.
 That is something children at this age are usually pretty good at, so we capitalize on their natural stage of development by guiding that propensity to argue into an academic channel.
 There is a strong emphasis on clear thinking in these grades, with many opportunities for analysis, in matters that are commensurate with the young mind, such as language grammar.
 Grammar is central to the curriculum in this period of study.
 There is also an emphasis on understanding the way the mind works (at least implicitly) in the 6th and 7th Grade.
 This is accomplished by using the particular writing exercises the way they are laid out in the curriculum.